Ekristoffe/node-red-contrib-wellness/README.md

 *   0.0.6 Bugfix with node.status
 *   0.0.7 Bugfix with filenames
 *   0.0.8 Bugfix for unknown value
 *   0.0.9 Bugfix for payload data
+*   0.0.10 Add alert msg output + new documentation